 In 1849, a second group attempted an excavation.
 Then another, and another, and another.
 Each time, treasure hunters made some intriguing discovery, but each time, their attempts to go deeper were frustrated—by flooding, cave-ins, accidental deaths, and other misfortunes.
 On several occasions, workers attempted to drill into the earth beneath the water that filled the pit, and the drills brought up some interesting fragments—a piece of gold chain here, some wood there…and a small scrap of parchment that had one or two letters written on it.
 The evidence suggested that below more layers of earth and wood was an empty space—a vault containing chests, perhaps with gold coins inside.
 But these were just educated guesses, because no one could actually get down to them.
 Some attempts to widen or deepen the hole—or to get at the treasure indirectly through other holes—caused whatever the drill bits had hit to sink even farther down.
 The diggers eventually realized that the flooding was due to two or more horizontal tunnels that ran to the shore, and had seemingly been dug as booby traps.
 Unfortunately, repeated attempts to block those tunnels also failed.
 By the early 20th century, so many large holes had been created that the original location of the so-called money pit was no longer certain.

 Excavations using modern equipment in the 1930s enlarged the main hole greatly, but still nothing of value was found.
 In the decades since, various groups have made additional attempts to unearth the treasure, digging ever larger and deeper holes, and although more intriguing objects have been uncovered, there’s still no definitive proof that there is, or was, a treasure there.
-Following years of legal disputes about the ownership of the land, and the rights to any treasure that may be buried there, agreements were finally reached among various parties with a financial stake in the site and the provincial government.
+Following years of legal disputes about the ownership of the land and the rights to any treasure that may be buried there, agreements were finally reached among various parties with a financial stake in the site and the provincial government.
 Excavation work is ongoing, and has been documented on the History Channel’s series The Curse of Oak Island since 2014.

 Getting to the Bottom of It